Secondary sorting after sorting by parent task

 Please check my plugin - it solves this behavior:

-#10 Updated by Nicolas Ph over 8 years ago
+Updated by Nicolas Ph about 9 years ago

 Well, i have the same issue, a custom query with "Parent task" as first sort field, the second field is ignored, whatever it is.
 The result look like the second field is set to 'Created'.